Blog Archives

 How much caffeine is in my tea?

 I wish there was a simple answer to this question.
 It would be ever so cool if I could just say, “black tea has 45 mg of caffeine per 8-ounce cup.”
-In fact, a number of people say it is that simple.
-This graph came from the front page of the eZenTea website:
+In fact, a number of people say it actually is that simple.
+Unfortunately, they’re wrong.

 They make it pretty simple, right?
 But that’s not very useful when they disagree with each other!
-The first chart shows the caffeine green tea at 20 mg/cup and white tea at 10 mg/cup, showing that white tea has half as much caffeine as green tea.
+The first chart shows the caffeine in green tea at 20 mg/cup and white tea at 10 mg/cup, showing that white tea has half as much caffeine as green tea.
 The second chart shows green tea at 25 mg/cup and white tea at 28 mg/cup, indicating that white tea has 12% more caffeine.

 Then we get confusing (and frankly pretty silly) charts like this one from HellaWella: